Picard-Lefschetz oscillators for the Drinfeld-Lafforgue-Vinberg degeneration for SL_2: Introduction

 In this subsection we briefly sketch the main geometric results of this article.
 In order to do so, we first discuss a natural stratification of the special fiber $v^{-1}(0)$ of the family $\VinBun_G$.

 \sssec{\textbf{The defect stratification}} To each point $\varphi: E_1 \to E_2$ of the special fiber $v^{-1}(0)$ of the family $\VinBun_G$ one can naturally associate an effective divisor $D$ on the curve $X$ which measures the ``defect'' of the map $\varphi$, i.e., it yields a measure of ``how singular'' the point $\varphi: E_1 \to E_2$ is.
+One may consider $D$ the divisor of zeroes of the map $\varphi$; see Subsection \ref{Definition of the defect} below.
 The special fiber of $\VinBun_G$ can then be stratified into strata $\sideset{_k}{_G}\VinBun$ on which the \textit{defect} $k$, i.e., the degree of the associated \textit{defect divisor} $D$, is equal to $k$.
 Associating to each point its defect divisor we obtain natural maps

 where $X^{(k)}$ denotes the $k$-th symmetric power of the curve $X$.
 Finally, let

 denote the inclusion of a stratum into its closure, and let $(j_k)_{!*}$ denote the corresponding intermediate extension functor for perverse sheaves.